 Hayatbakhsh et al. (2007) found an association between age of onset, level of use, and later anxiety, and it was strongest for those who initiated use before age 15.
 In addition, a recent meta-analysis of 83 studies found that for cannabis users, age at onset of first psychosis was younger than for nonusers (Large, Sharma, Compton, Slade, & Nielssen, 2011).
 However, it is important to note that at least one longitudinal study following participants from preschool through age 18 found that those who experimented with drug use during their adolescence (up to once a month, almost exclusively with cannabis), were the best adjusted, both psychologically and socially, compared to both frequent users and abstainers (Shedler & Block, 1990).
 It is also important to keep in mind that correlation does not equal causation.
-In fact, emerging evidence suggests that accounting for childhood traumas such as sexual abuse may diminish the association sometimes found between cannabis use and psychiatric disorders should adjust their analyses to account for this potentially confounding variable (Houston, Murphy, Shevlin, & Adamson, 2011).
+In fact, emerging evidence suggests that accounting for childhood traumas such as sexual abuse may diminish the association sometimes found between cannabis use and psychosis, and therefore, researchers investigating the association between cannabis use and psychiatric disorders should adjust their analyses to account for this potentially confounding variable (Houston, Murphy, Shevlin, & Adamson, 2011).